Published by Swoon Reads on January 23rd 2018

 I hope you don’t mind if this is a bit rough; haven’t reviewed anything in sooo long!

 As well as this, Alice is in college and her parents are pushing her to become a lawyer.
 Over the course of the story, she is trying to figure out what she wants out of life – she knows she doesn’t really want to become a lawyer, she’s just doing that to please her parents.
-But if she doesn’t want to become a lawyer, would else could she do?
+But if she doesn’t want to become a lawyer, what else could she do?
 I love how this story is centered around college because I haven’t read many stories like that and I think this could be useful to someone who is entering college or is thinking about college.

 Above everything else, I love how realistic this story is.
 I love the dynamics of the characters and how they grow and learn, and I love how this story addresses some topics/stereotypes.
 Most of all, I love how a girl could read this story and go hey, this girl is just like me!